122nd Fighter Squadron: Tactical Air Command

-In December 1970 the 159th was transferred from Aerospace Defense Command to Tactical Air Command.
+In December 1970 the 159th was transferred from ADC to TAC.
 ADC was phasing down its manned interceptor force as the chances of a Soviet Bomber attack on the United States seemed remote.
-The unit was re-designated the 159th Tactical Fighter Group, and the 122nd Tactical Fighter Squadron was re-equipped with F-100D/F Super Sabres.
+The unit was redesignated the 122nd Tactical Fighter Squadron and re-equipped with North American F-100 Super Sabres.
 In 1970, the F-100 was still considered a first-line aircraft, and most of the F-100s in the inventory were serving in South Vietnam flying combat missions.
-The Super Sabres received by the 122d came from the USAFE 20th Tactical Fighter Wing which was transitioning to the General Dynamics F-111F.
+The Super Sabres received by the 122d came from the 20th Tactical Fighter Wing, which was transitioning to the General Dynamics F-111F.
 With the conversion to the F-100s, the ADC 24-hour alert status ended and retraining in tactical fighter missions began.

-The 159th flew the F-100s for almost a decade, retiring the aircraft beginning in April 1979 when the 122nd began receiving F-4C Phantom II aircraft from active-duty units.
-In 1979 Aerospace Defense Command was inactivated, with Tactical Air Command taking over the Continental US Air Defense Mission.
-The 159th was assigned to Air Defense, Tactical Air Command (ADTAC), a named unit at the Numbered Air Force level under TAC.
-Under ADTAC, the 122nd began to fly Air Defense missions again with the F-4C, although the squadron was dual-hatted and continued to fly Tactical Fighter training missions with the Phantom.
+The 122nd flew the F-100s for almost a decade, retiring the aircraft beginning in April 1979 when the 122nd began receiving McDonnell F-4C Phantom II aircraft from active-duty units.
+In 1979 ADC was inactivated, with TAC taking over the Continental US Air Defense Mission.
+The 159th Group was assigned to Air Defense, Tactical Air Command (ADTAC), a named unit at the Numbered Air Force level under TAC.
+Under ADTAC, the 122nd began to fly air defense missions again with the Phantom II, although the squadron continued to fly tactical fighter training missions with the Phantom.

-The Phantoms were ending their service life in the mid-1980s, and in 1986, the F-4Cs were replaced by F-15A/B Eagles.
-As the F-15s had no tactical bombing capability at the time, the 122d continued the Air Defense mission under TAC.
+The Phantoms were ending their service life in the mid-1980s, and in 1986, the F-4Cs were replaced by McDonnell F-15A Eagles.
+As the F-15s had no tactical bombing capability at the time, the 122d continued the air defense mission under TAC.